Gin-Quin/Fa/documentation/advanced/memory-management.md

 ### The `Bag` collection

 The `Bag` collection is a special collection optimized to store unordered objects.
-It's very similar to a `Set`, but without the unicity constraint.
+It's very similar to a `Set`, but without the uniqueness constraint.

 ```ts
 let bag = Bag(Human)